antonkomarev/talks/engineering/php/laravel-love/PITCHME.md

 ## Laravel Love v6

+Laravel Love is emotional part of the application.

-Laravel Love let people express how they feel about the content.
+It let people express how they feel about the content.

 There are many different implementations in modern applications: